Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-productcategory.md

 packetery-module-productcategory holds the same rule as the product module, one level higher.
 The module holds 4 files, 213 lines of logic and 14 public methods, and it owns the `category-settings` in one metadata key of a category [VERIFY: src/Packetery/Module/ProductCategory/Entity.php#META_DISALLOWED_SHIPPING_RATES].
+A category rule covers every product of that category, so a shop with many products sets the rule once instead of on each product
+[VERIFY: src/Packetery/Module/ProductCategory/ProductCategoryEntityFactory.php#fromTermId].

 > ⚠ add business context (elicitation)